czyys/dustforceguide/README.md

 This guide is made for players only beginning their journey with Dustforce DX as well as players already with the Steam achievement.
 It doesn't contain any level specifc help, as it would make it grow to enormous sizes, and instead focuses on explaining general mechanics and techniques.
 Players thinking about, or maybe even set on climbing stock maps’ leaderboards in the long run should find it especially helpful.

-It provides information I wish I had an easy access to was learning the game myself, so it’s just my own perspective and input on improving your skills.
+It provides information I wish I had an easy access to when I was learning the game myself, so it’s just my own perspective and input on improving your skills.
 I’m a mostly inactive Dustforce player with a little over 2000 hours of playtime, most of which was spent on playing custom maps, the rest on playing stock maps and making my own customs.
 I’ve had ideas popping into my head for a guide like this for a long time, in fact my very first custom map was an attempt at a simple tutorial level, which is now hidden on Atlas as it became obsolete with the release of this guide.

 \
 <a name="before-you-begin"/>